 For homeowners who incurred indebtedness before Dec.
 16, 2017, the maximum mortgage interest tax deduction is set at $1 million for single-file taxpayers and married couples filing joint taxes.
 The amount is reduced to $500,000 if you’re married but filing separately.
 Deductions are also limited if you took out a mortgage for reasons other than to buy, build, or improve your home.

 How Can The Home Loan Expert Help?

 Part of The Home Loan Expert’s commitment to getting home buyers the best deal possible on their loan also means making them aware of tax deductions they can take advantage of to position themselves better financially.
 A mortgage interest tax calculator is a great place to start when estimating how much you might be able to deduct from your federal and state taxes this year.
 Speaking with one of our knowledgeable lending Experts can clarify what qualifies as a mortgage tax deduction.

 Our team of friendly lending Experts is selected from the same communities we serve.
 This makes us familiar with our clients’ needs and able to relate to what you are going through as homeowners.
 We understand that when it comes to savings, every little bit helps!

-So give us a call today at 866-221-1926 to speak with one of our savvy lending Experts, who can help you determine how much you can save this tax season with mortgage tax deductions.
-We can also be reached through our online chat service to find out if a mortgage tax deduction is the most financially strategic option for your personal finances today.
+So give us a call today at 800-991-6494 to speak with one of our savvy lending Experts, who can help you determine how much you can save this tax season with mortgage tax deductions.
+We can also be reached through our application to find out if a mortgage tax deduction is the most financially strategic option for your personal finances today.